jarrettyeo/NTUOSS-PythonPipInstallation/README.md

 ### Questions

-If you have a question regarding any of the instructions here, it's likely that it has been already addressed in [Section 4: FAQ & Troubleshooting]().
+If you have a question regarding any of the instructions here, it's likely that it has been already addressed in [**Section 4: FAQ & Troubleshooting**](#section-4-faq--troubleshooting).
 You'll be able to find answers to the most commonly asked questions that we've came across and addressed.

 Alternatively, feel free to raise your hand any time during the pre-workshop or email your questions to [me](mailto:shanwei96@gmail.com).